 Being overweight can increase your risk of heart disease and diabetes.
 Being obese can lead to the same conditions and put you in a higher-risk category for cancer, osteoarthritis, and kidney disease.
 That's why life insurance companies will quote you a higher rate if you're carrying some extra pounds when you apply.

 What is the threshold for a healthy weight vs. the overweight and obese categories?
 That's usually measured by the body mass index (BMI), which is simply the ratio of your height to your weight.
+For adults;

-BMI between 25 and 29.9 is considered overweight
+A BMI between 25 and 29.9 is considered overweight

 A BMI of 30 or higher is considered obese.